Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 Funding

-• In most cases, funding will be distributed directly to the student in two payments, one in July and one in January.
+• In most cases, funding will be distributed directly to the participant in two payments, one in July and one in January.
 The funding can be applied toward program costs, transportation, housing, equipment, and other expenses directly associated with their gap year program.

 • Funding will be considered reportable income for that tax year.